ChrisPaliqaw/robotwindow/README.md

 yarn redwood dev
 ```

-Your browser should automatically open to [http://localhost:8910](http://localhost:8910) where you'll see the Welcome Page, which links out to many great resources.
+Your browser should automatically open to [http://localhost:8910](http://localhost:8910).
+In front of the camera, you will see a model of a Viam Rover.
+The X, Y, and Z axes of the Rover are indicated

 > **The Redwood CLI**
 >